iHanjra/module-three-study-guide/04-react-state.md

 ## React event listener and handler without arguments

-- How does this differ from the vanilla js process?
+- How does this differ from the vanilla js process? addEventListener is a method in vanilla and onClick is a prop
-- What is the `changeMode` function called?
+- What is the `changeMode` function called? event handler

 ```jsx
 function App() {